Jim Dunne

-Jim Dunne was a noted test-track engineer, journalist, editor, author and regular contributor to automotive publications, including Popular Science, Road & Track, Automotive News, Autoweek, The Drive, Motor Trend, Ward's Automotive and Leftlane News.
+Jim Dunne (December 13, 1931 – August 19, 2019), was an American test-track engineer, journalist, editor, author and regular contributor to automotive publications, including Popular Science, Road & Track, Automotive News, Autoweek, The Drive, Motor Trend, Ward's Automotive, and Leftlane News.
 In addition to serving as Detroit editor of Popular Mechanics and Popular Science magazines, Dunne is widely known as one of the industry's preeminent automotive spy photographers.

 Using telephoto lenses and carefully selected vantage sites, Dunne would surreptitiously capture photographs of often remote and heavily disguised prototypes, test vehicles and early production cars — successfully photographing the industry's most closely guarded cars, years ahead of introduction, and selling the photographs to enthusiast magazines and online sites.
 Manufacturers were known to at times plant decoys or set up forthcoming models, to generate media coverage.

 As a noted presence in the automotive field and member of the Automotive Press Association, Dunne received Road & Travel Magazine's 2007 Lifetime Achievement Award.
 He recounted his career in his 2011 autobiography Car Spy.

 Autoweek called Dunne the father of automotive spy photography, a profession he was ultimately credited with creating.
 Dunne retired, as the profession evaporated, gradually overtaken by the proliferation of smartphone cameras, shifting automotive spy work from professionals to amateur photographers everywhere.

 Background

-Born Leo James Dunne on December 13, 1931, to Leo Augustine Dunne and Evelyn Thecla Normandin Dunne, Jim Dunne grew up in Detroit with nine siblings and lived his entire life in Detroit.
+Born Leo James Dunne in 1931, to Leo Augustine Dunne and Evelyn Thecla Normandin Dunne, Jim Dunne grew up in Detroit with nine siblings and lived his entire life in Detroit.

-After graduating from Catholic Central High School in Detroit, Dunne studied at Wayne State University, (which later became the University of Detroit), receiving a bachelor's degree in Industrial Management.
+After graduating from Catholic Central High School in Detroit, Dunne studied at Wayne State University, receiving a bachelor's degree in Industrial Management.
 He subsequently served for three years in the United States Army during the Korean War.

 In retrospect, Dunne credited his work with Intelligence and Reconnaissance during the war teaching him to work in harsh conditions, including the extreme heat and cold environments often sought for vehicle testing.

 Dunne was married to Janet A. Dunne; together they had six daughters, two sons and 12 grandchildren.
 He was an avid sportsman and pursued fishing and tennis throughout his life.
-Dunne died at age 87 at his residence in Grosse Pointe Park on August 19, 2019 from a rare and aggressive form of cancer that failed to respond to treatment.
+Dunne was 87 when he died in 2019 at his residence in Grosse Pointe Park from a rare and aggressive form of cancer that failed to respond to treatment.

 Career

 Dunne began writing a column for national automotive magazines, at Popular Science and Popular Mechanics, emphasizing information that might reveal the nature of forthcoming but well-protected cars.
-Dunne co-wrote the Norbye/Dunne Report at Popular Science, with Jan P. Norbye (1931-2003), track-testing new vehicles for 13 years, soberly recording and noting a car's performance and creating a de facto template for subsequent automotive writers, outlining a car's performance, handling, acceleration, maneuverability, economy, and noise levels.
+Dunne co-wrote the Norbye/Dunne Report at Popular Science, with Jan P. Norbye (1931–2003), track-testing new vehicles for 13 years, soberly recording and noting a car's performance and creating a de facto template for subsequent automotive writers, outlining a car's performance, handling, acceleration, maneuverability, economy, and noise levels.

 As editor for Popular Science, Dunne had been supplementing his written reports with photographs from new car introductions.
 Car and Driver would later report: